Israel Defense Forces: Reserve service

 All Israelis who served in the IDF and are under the age of 40, unless otherwise exempt, are eligible for reserve duty.
-However, only those who completed at least 20 days of reserve duty within the past three years are considered active reservists.
+Only those who completed at least 20 days of reserve duty within the past three years are considered active reservists.

-In most cases, the reserve duty is carried out in the same unit for years, in many cases the same unit as the active service and by the same people.
-Many soldiers who have served together in active service continue to meet in reserve duty for years after their discharge, causing reserve duty to become a strong male bonding experience in Israeli society.

-Although still available for call-up in times of crisis, most Israeli men, and virtually all women, do not actually perform reserve service in any given year.
-In 2015, only 26% of the population eligible for reserve duty held an active reserve status.
-The IDF has reduced the number of reserve soldiers called up to improve efficiency and cut costs.
-Units do not always call up all of their reservists every year, and a variety of exemptions are available if called for regular reserve service.
-Virtually no exemptions exist for reservists called up in a time of crisis, but experience has shown that in such cases (most recently, the 2014 Operation Protective Edge) exemptions are rarely requested or exercised; units generally achieve recruitment rates above those considered fully manned.

-Legislation (approved in April 2008) has reformed the reserve service, lowering the maximum service age to 40 for enlisted, and 45 for officers, designating it as an emergency and security force (disallowing routine duties that may be carried out by the active forces), as well as many other changes to the structure (although the Defense Minister can suspend any portion of it at any time for security reasons).
-The age threshold for many reservists whose positions are listed and updated yearly by the Knesset through the Occupations executive order is fixed at 45 or 49, depending on their military occupation and position.

 Non-IDF service

-Other than the civil, i.e. non-military "National Service" (Sherut Leumi), IDF conscripts may serve in bodies other than the IDF in a number of ways.
+Other than the civil, i.e. non-military "National Service" (Sherut Leumi), IDF conscripts may serve in bodies other than the IDF in several ways.

 The combat option is Israel Border Police (Magav – the exact translation from Hebrew means "border guard") service, part of the Israel Police.
 Some soldiers complete their IDF combat training and later undergo additional counter terror and Border Police training.
 These are assigned to Border Police units.
 The Border Police units fight side by side with the regular IDF combat units though to a lower capacity.
 They are also responsible for security in heavy urban areas such as Jerusalem and security and crime fighting in rural areas.

 Non-combat services include the Mandatrory Police Service (Shaham, שח"מ) program, where youth serve in the Israeli Police, Israel Prison Service, or other wings of the Israeli Security Forces instead of the regular army service.